D.C. opens covid centers, Montgomery County considers vaccine passport

 Those who have medical or religious exemptions would be excluded.
 This proposal is more stringent than the requirement that recently took effect in D.C., which requires proof of vaccination from those 12 or older.
 Mask mandates remain in effect in the county and in D.C.

-“Its negative consequences far outweigh the benefits,” said Mauricio Vasquez, a board member and representative of the Hispanic Chamber of Commerce for Montgomery County.
+“Its negative consequences far outweigh the benefits,” said Mauricio Vasquez, a board member with the Hispanic Chamber of Commerce for Montgomery County.
 The chamber “fully supports” efforts to increase vaccine uptake, he said, but is concerned a sweeping mandate would be costly and difficult for small businesses to enforce.

 Not all residents in the county have identification cards to verify against proof of vaccination documents, he said, and having police officers enforce the vaccine passport — as is currently proposed — could heighten anxiety in communities of color.